duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   execution](http://guides.rubyonrails.org/active_record_callbacks.html#halting-execution)
   so check if return value could be false and make sure before filters (like before_create) always return not false value (you can return true or nil).
+  I noticed that if you raise validation exception in `before_` callbacks than exception will be ignored, but `before_` block will return false

 * to start new project from specific rails, run `rails _4.2.7.1_ new myapp` .